 Fundraising will be done as a group and should be reasonable and take into account student obligations for homework, after-school activities, and jobs.
 If students are charged individual fees for participation, the district should make every effort to provide scholarships where needed.
-Chaperones ratios for middle school trips will be 1 adult/10students.
+Chaperones ratios for middle school trips will be 1 adult/10 students.

-All field trips require a signed family permission slip.
-All field trips may be canceled by the principal or superintendent up to the time of departure.
+All field trips may be canceled by the Principal or Superintendent up to the time of departure.